noyo0/AppliedStatistics2024/README.md

 ##### *Files in this depository were created in a Python version 3.9.18 programming environment with Jupyter Notebook.*<br>

 ## The root folder contains:
-- 'tasks.ipynb' containing my work relating to the weekly tasks
+- 'tasks.ipynb' containing my work relating to the weekly tasks - can be viewed in browser
-- 'project.ipynb' contains the assignment project
+- 'project.ipynb' contains the assignment project -  can be viewed in browser
 - 'data' stores data files necessary for the tasks and project files.
 - 'notes' folder is not relevant to the assignments, containing lecture notes